Sharp-Apollo (crater)

-Sharp-Apollo crater is a small crater in Mare Cognitum on the Moon.
+Sharp-Apollo crater is a small crater in Oceanus Procellarum on the Moon.
 The name of the crater was formally adopted by the IAU in 1973.

-The Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid northeast of Sharp-Apollo crater on November 24, 1969.
+Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid northeast of Sharp-Apollo crater on November 19, 1969.
 The astronauts simply called it Sharp during the mission.
 To the east of Sharp is the larger Bench crater.
 More distant and to the northeast are Head and Surveyor craters.

+The crater was described in the Apollo 12 Preliminary Science Report: